Looking for something?

 Yowza, that outfit came from Toys 'R' Us!
 One can't get cute doll clothes from there anymore, and one sure as hell can't get cute doll clothes for a buck ninety-six.

-The other thing I noticed about the packaging is this.
-That is definitely NOT the doll I own!
+The other thing I noticed about the packaging is this: that is definitely NOT the doll I own!
 Her face looks a little like Jem's...or like Kari Mitchell's.

 The other image on the front shows this same Superstar Barbie-style Aurora, and in this image one can see that Lustra has followed in her footsteps.
 For a quick reminder, here's Miss Emily's Lustra; she has the same face as my Aurora, as do Crysta and Mirra.